OPEC won't back down, UAE minister says as oil plunges

 "It will all depend on what we see in this quarter and the next quarter.
 The first half of 2015 will give us more data to predict what will happen."

-But while criticizing shale producers, he acknowledged that the world needed them to continue operating, and said a fair price range would be one in which they acted as the market's swing producers.
+But while criticising shale producers, he acknowledged that the world needed them to continue operating, and said a fair price range would be one in which they acted as the market's swing producers.

 "I'm not going to give you a price but I would suggest something we all know, that the shale oil producers are very important for the market supply and we all need them to stay.